Partner Portal

 2. Access archived videos, navigating through them based on recording chronology and calendar (this feature is available if a microSD memory card is installed in the camera, or it is connected to NVR with an installed hard disk).

-4. View the Videowall that combines images from all connected cameras.
+4. View the Video wall that combines images from all connected cameras.

-5. Create video scenarios that send a short video from the selected camera to the Ajax app when the security detector is triggered.
+6. Create video scenarios that send a short video from the selected camera to the Ajax app when the security detector is triggered.

 Video scenarios

 The Ajax system offers the capability to use IP cameras for alarm verification.
-Video scenarios enable the substantiation of alarm triggers with corresponding video from cameras installed at the facility.
+Video scenarios enable the substantiation of alarm triggers with the corresponding video from cameras installed at the facility.

 Cameras can be configured to respond to alarms from a single device, multiple devices, or all connected devices.
 Combined detectors can register various types of alarms, allowing you to configure responses to a wide range of alarm types, whether it’s just one, several, or all of them.

-The user can manage videos on the Videowall tab, accessible once at least one camera has been added.
+The user can manage videos on the Video wall tab, accessible once at least one camera has been added.
 This feature ensures quick access to all connected cameras, displayed in accordance with privacy settings.

 1. Switch between cameras.